asekibaala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #File:102-if_only with a script that:
 #Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+#File:103-Star_Wars with a script that:
+#Write a script that plays start wars.